mlgranger540/milestone-4/README.md

 # The Little Bit Queer Art Shop

 This project is an online shop for an independent artist to sell their work.
+It is backed by a relational database which stores user, product and order information.
+The final project is hosted on Heroku.

+View the live project [here](https://little-bit-queer-art-shop-bed824a2914a.herokuapp.com/)

 ---